quantum-engineering-polito/CourseNotes/content/QCM Physics/08_Quantum Hall effect/Quantum Hall effect.md

 ![[pinned_fermi_level.png]]

 Because the Fermi level is pinned, as we vary the magnetic field, we see plateaus in the $R_{xy}$.
 These plateaus occur where the Fermi level is in the broadened region due to impurities.
-The states in the broadened regions are localized so they don't contribute to the overall current because they're not part of the one-way edge paths that electrons use to conduct but they are indeed due to the impurities, that are localized.
+The states in the broadened regions are localized so they don't contribute to the overall current because they are not part of the one-way edge paths that electrons use to conduct but they are indeed due to the impurities, that are localized.

 So, the plateaus in the Hall resistance that are characteristic of the Quantum Hall Effect are actually a consequence of the Fermi level being pinned between Landau levels by impurities in the material.
 Without these impurities and the associated broadening, there would be no plateaus—just sharp transitions as the magnetic field changes.